I care about students as whole people, and I wish to empower them through my teaching.

 All the Opportunities

 - A mathematics degree opens doors.
 Employers know math degree graduates have the quantitative reasoning skills needed to succeed in many types of businesses.

-- Clarke math major students are prepared for graduate school in mathematics
+- Clarke math major students are prepared for graduate school in mathematics and other fields.

-- Clarke math major students have rich interactions with faculty – academically,
+- Clarke math major students have rich interactions with faculty – academically, professionally, and socially.

 Linear Algebra — Learn how to think in higher dimensions.
 This is probably the most useful math course any math or science student can take.